Diyaluma Falls: The Second Highest Waterfall in Sri Lanka Diyaluma Falls: The Second Highest Waterfall in Sri Lanka

 Diyaluma Falls: The Second Highest Waterfall in Sri Lanka

-Only just an hour away from Ella lies Diyaluma Falls.
-This 220-meter-high waterfall is the second-highest in Sri Lanka, featuring several levels and natural pools at its summit.
-We thought it was amazing to experience the water coming down with great force on the rocks.
-You can also explore the top, although you need to hike quite a bit to reach it.
-Explore Diyaluma from Ella for 3 to 6 hours: we’ve put together everything you need to know in this complete guide.
+Only an hour away from Ella lies Diyaluma Falls, which, at 220 meters, is the second-highest waterfall in Sri Lanka.
+With several levels and natural pools at its summit, it was amazing to watch the water cascade down in great force onto the rocks and to explore the area around the top.
+Although it was quite the hike to reach it!
+In this guide, we’ve put together everything you need to know to visit Diyaluma Falls.

 Visiting the Diyaluma Falls

-Tucked between the lush Sri Lankan jungles, you’ll find the impressive Diyaluma Falls, easily one of our favorite things to do in Ella.
-It lies slightly off the beaten path and has some of the best natural infinity pools to discover.
+Diyaluma Falls lies tucked between the lush Sri Lankan jungles and was easily one of our favorite things to do in Ella.
+Although it lies slightly off the beaten path, we spent 4-6 hours in and around the falls, cooling off in its incredible natural infinity pools.

 How to Get to Diyaluma Falls

-The foot of the waterfall is relatively easy to reach within an hour (or two) by tuk-tuk, car, or motorbike from the city of Ella.
-Although we did this trip ourselves, it’s worth going here by tuk-tuk.
-The falls have gained in popularity over the last years, so most tuk-tuk drivers know exactly where to go when you ask.
+We reached the foot of the waterfall in an hour by car from the town of Ella.
+However, it’s also worth going here by tuk-tuk.
+The falls have become popular over the last few years, so most tuk-tuk drivers know exactly where to go when you ask.

-The journey is quite comfortable until the last 15 minutes, which is a bumpy uphill road.
-Once you get to the foot of the waterfall, pass the bridge and follow the path to the powerful stream.
+The journey is quite comfortable until the last 15 minutes, when it becomes a bumpy, uphill road.
+Once we got to the foot of the waterfall, we passed the bridge and followed the path to the powerful stream.

-Once you have explored the foot of the falls, watching the water plummet down across the rocks, it’s worth checking out the views from the top.
+After exploring the base of the falls and watching the water plummet over the rocks, it’s worth checking out the views from the top.
 There are two options to get there:

 Option 1: Hike down from Poonagala

-Option one (which is what we did) is to hike to the top of the falls from Poonagala.
+Option one (which is what we chose) is to hike to the top of the falls from Poonagala.
 Here’s the starting point of the trek.
-This route takes about 20 minutes
+The route took us about 30 minutes.

 If you’ve first visited the foot of the falls, continue on the road to the nearby town of Koslanda.
-Once you get to the village, take a sharp turn right here and follow the road for another 15 minutes.
-Eventually, you’ll reach a split where you turn right and continue until here.
+Once we got to the village, we took a sharp turn right here and followed the road for another 15 minutes.
+Eventually, the road splits, where we turned right and continued until here.
 From that point on, let the locals guide you to the best place to park your vehicle.

-From the tiny car park, you can ask a local to guide you to the waterfall.
-It’s a beautiful 30-minute walk: you’ll follow an unmarked trail through long grass with some of the most incredible views.
-Tip: Wear good shoes for this hike!
+From the tiny car park, a local guided us to the waterfall.
+It’s a beautiful 30-minute walk along an unmarked trail through long grass, offering some of the most incredible views.
+Tip: Wear good (closed) shoes for this hike!

 No time to read now?